-The General Data Protection Regulation (GDPR) in force as from 25 May 2018 is the new law that introduces a comprehensive approach to data protection, enhances the rights of individuals over their personal data, ensures control over data collection and processing and places a range of new obligations regarding data protection policies and operations in organizations and companies.
+The General Data Protection Regulation (GDPR) adopted on 14 April 2016 and in force as from 25 May 2018 is the law that enables a comprehensive approach to data protection, enhances the rights of individuals to their personal data, ensures control over data collection and processing and places a range of new obligations regarding data protection policies and operations in organizations and companies.

 At Digiteum, we strongly believe that new regulations will improve personal data security, ensure better protection of individuals and groups in modern data-driven economies, encourage diligence and responsibility of all concerned parties and create the infrastructure for lawful, fair, relevant and transparent data practices.

-Therefore, Digiteum declares commitment to the new regulations and initiates a range of inventory, infrastructure, technology, documentation, operation and policy measures to demonstrate compliance with the GDPR.
+Therefore, Digiteum declares commitment to the new regulations and initiates a range of inventory, infrastructure, technology, documentation, operation and policy measures to comply with the GDPR.

 Digiteum collects personal data such as name and email address to reply to a user’s query affirmatively submitted on www.digiteum.com and www.digiteum.co.uk, provide requested content or services, conduct marketing activity that individuals willingly expressed interest in via a positive opt-in consent (i.e. subscribing for newsletters).
 Digiteum does not collect any sensitive personal data.